Aliabad, Rudbar

-Aliabad (علی آباد) (Note: Also romanized as ‘Alīābād; also known as ‘Alīābād-e Bālā) is a village in, and the capital of, Kalashtar Rural District of the Central District of Rudbar County, Gilan province, Iran.
+Aliabad (علی آباد) (Note: Also romanized as ‘Alīābād; also known as ‘Alīābād-e Bālā) is a village in, and the capital of, Kalashtar Rural District in the Central District of Rudbar County, Gilan province, Iran.
 The previous capital of the rural district was the village of Jamalabad-e Kuseh, and prior to that time, its capital was the village of Kalashtar.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,500 in 345 households.
 The following census in 2011 counted 1,545 people in 400 households.
 The 2016 census measured the population of the village as 1,605 people in 399 households.
 It was the most populous village in its rural district.

 Notable people

 Iranian General Ali Abdollahi is from Aliabad.